adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Skills
 ======

-- [ ] As a player, all changes I make to features, feats, traits, proficiencies, tracking, and skills persist after I refresh the browser

 - [x] As a player, if I select from feature name field, OGL data auto-completes and the remaining fields pre-populate

 - [x] As a player, if I select from in the feats name field, OGL data auto-completes and the remaining fields pre-populate